CollectionBuilder/cb-docs/docs/theme/advanced.md

 ### link-color:

 - Changes the link color used throughout the site.
-Base color is a primary blue.
+Default color is a primary blue.
+Changing the color is an easy way to add a little pizazz and customization to your site.
+Just ensure the color has enough contrast for readability!

 ```yaml
 link-color: "#17a2b8"